Too many American and Illinois families were affected by the Holocaust. May God rest their souls.

-The 65,000 square-foot Illinois Holocaust Museum and Education Center that opened April 19, 2009, is a culmination of 30 years of hard work by the local Holocaust survivor community.
-According to President Emeritus Sam Harris, “We dreamt of creating a place that would not only serve as a memorial to our families that perished and the millions lost but also where young minds could learn the terrible dangers of prejudice and hatred.”
+The 65,000 square-foot Illinois Holocaust Museum and Education Center that opened on April 19, 2009, is a culmination of 30 years of hard work by the local Holocaust survivor community.
+According to President Emeritus Sam Harris said, “We dreamt of creating a place that would not only serve as a memorial to our families that perished and the millions lost but also where young minds could learn the terrible dangers of prejudice and hatred.”

 El Malei Rachamim (“God full of compassion”) is a prayer for the departed that asks for comfort and everlasting care of the deceased.
 It is recited at funeral services, but different versions exist for different moments.
-The version for the Shoah (Holocaust) can be found in the Reform prayer book, Mishkan T’filah.
+The version of the Shoah (Holocaust) can be found in the Reform prayer book, Mishkan T’filah.
 Listen to the liturgy, which is translated here:

 Fully compassionate God on high:To our six million brothers and sistersmurdered because they were Jews,grant clear and certain rest with Youin the lofty heights of the sacred and purewhose brightness shines like the very glow of heaven.Source of mercy:Forever enfold them in the embrace of Your wings;secure their souls in eternity.Adonai: they are Yours.They will rest in peace.Amen.

 UNITED STATES HOLOCAUST MUSEUMS:

 01) United States Holocaust Memorial Museum in Washington, D.C.

 02) Amud Aish Memorial Museum, Brooklyn, New York